 Machines can't solve context-based 3D challenges

 The Arkose Labs platform does not block any user.
-Instead, it presents them with visual challenges to prove their authenticity.
-Good users can pass the challenges easily but bots fail instantly as these challenges are resilient to automated solvers.
-It is nearly impossible to train the machines to clear these proprietary challenges at scale as the challenges are context-based and have countless possible solutions.
+Instead, it presents them with visual Arkose MatchKey challenges to prove their authenticity.
+Good users can pass these challenges easily but bots fail instantly as these challenges are resilient to automated solvers.
+It is nearly impossible to train the machines to clear these proprietary Arkose MatchKey challenges at scale as the challenges are context-based and have countless possible solutions.
 Also, Arkose Labs uses proprietary visual images that are rendered in real-time and cannot be classified or recognized by even the most sophisticated machine vision software.
-This creates high barriers to entry for fraudsters looking to circumvent challenges at scale, making it extremely difficult for automated bots to wriggle in.
+This creates high barriers to entry for bad actors looking to circumvent challenges at scale, making it extremely difficult for automated bots to wriggle in.

 Understand and tackle malicious human sweatshops

-Arkose Labs understands that fraudsters can choose to invest in human sweatshops to solve enforcement challenges.
+Arkose Labs understands that cybercriminals can choose to invest in human sweatshops to solve enforcement challenges.
 This is where the feedback loop between risk assessment and enforcement mechanism comes into play.
-Arkose Detect–the dynamic risk engine–feeds real-time risk assessment of users back into Arkose Enforce—the challenge enforcement mechanism.
-This enables the Arkose Labs platform to render progressively more complex challenges to malicious human users, owing to their higher risk.
+The dynamic risk engine of the Arkose Bot Manager platform feeds the real-time risk assessment of users into the challenge enforcement mechanism.
+This enables the Arkose Labs platform to render progressively more complex Arkose MatchKey challenges to malicious human users, owing to their higher risk.

 Malicious sweatshops must spend disproportionate amounts of time and resources to clear the 3D challenges at scale.
 This graduated friction saps their time and erodes the returns from the attack, which eats into the meager rewards these humans get for solving the challenges.
 Since the returns keep diminishing progressively, the attack becomes financially non-viable and forces fraudsters to abandon the attack.